Wake-up-Freeman/OLD-ODISEO/docs/full-node/run-a-full-terra-node/configure-general-settings.md

 ## Start the light client daemon (LCD)

-For information about the available Terra REST API endpoints, see the [Swagger documentation](https://lcd.terra.dev/swagger/).
+For information about the available Daodiseo REST API endpoints, see the [Swagger documentation](https://lcd.daodiseo.dev/swagger/).
 To enable the REST API and Swagger, and to start the LCD, complete the following steps:

-1. Open `~/.terra/config/app.toml`.
+1. Open `~/.daodiseo/config/app.toml`.

 2. Locate the `API Configuration` section (`[api]`).